-(1) On October 12, 2011, each director who was not an employee was granted 46,153 shares of restricted stock or restricted stock units with a grant date fair value of \$239,996 (\$5.20 per share).
-Specific amounts expensed for each director vary as a result of the director's holdings, length of service and age.
+- (1) On October 17, 2013, each director who was not an employee was granted 14,143 shares of restricted stock with a grant date fair value of \$239,865 (\$16.96 per share).
 Grant date fair values were determined in accordance with Financial Accounting Standards Board Accounting Statements Codification Topic 718 ("ASC 718").
-For information on the restrictions associated with these awards, see "Elements of Director Compensation-Equity Awards" above.
+For information on the restrictions associated with these awards, see "Elements of Director Compensation Equity Award" above.
 Any dividends payable with respect to our Common Stock will be payable with respect to all awards of restricted stock.
-The total number of outstanding restricted shares held as of August 30, 2012, for each non-employee director was as follows:
+As of August 28, 2014, each non-employee director held 14,143 shares of restricted stock. - (2) Mr. Byrne elected to take a portion of this annual retainer in the form of shares of Common Stock.
+Amount earned by Mr. Byrne in fiscal 2014 was comprised of \$15,845 (approximately 777 shares) of stock and \$82,500 of cash.